fmalmeida/bacannot/docs/manual.rst

    * - ``--blast_custom_minid``
      - N
      - 0
-     - Identity (%) threshold to be used when annotating with user's custom databases
+     - Identity (%) threshold to be used when annotating with custom databases (User's Nucl or NCBI Protein)

    * - ``--blast_custom_mincov``
      - N
      - 0
-     - Coverage (%) threshold to be used when annotating with user's custom databases
+     - Coverage (%) threshold to be used when annotating with custom databases (User's Nucl or NCBI Protein)

 Merge distance
 """"""""""""""